 Today, most of our most exotic and sought after natural stones hail from Brazil.
 Brazilian natural stones, most notably marble and quartzite, are famous for their unique composition, color, and natural beauty.
-Read more to discovery the history of how Brazil came to be a major player in the stone industry.
+Read more to discover the history of how Brazil came to be a major player in the stone industry.

 The Gold Rush

 The beginning of the stone mining industry in Brazil is believed to coincide with the beginning of the gold rush in the early 18th century.
-Gold was discovered in Brazil after, after years of economic disarray following the war against Spain and the Netherlands.
+Gold was discovered in Brazil after years of economic disarray following the war against Spain and the Netherlands.

 Quickly after the gold was discovered, a gold rush ensued, with people from other parts of the colony and Portugal flooding the region during the first half of the 18th century.
 The gold was extracted inland, known as the “General Mines.”